Promise-is-a-girl/Glasp-Assignment/glasp.md

 **CONCLUSION**

 The majority of social highlighting systems will have tools that let users make profiles, follow other users, and group their highlights into collections or categories.
-For users to track the effectiveness of their highlights, some platforms may also include services like commenting, messaging, and statistics
+For users to track the effectiveness of their highlights, some platforms may also include services like commenting, messaging, and statistics.